gpstar81/GPStar-proton-pack/HOSE.md

 ![Hose](images/Hose2.jpg)
 ![Hose](images/Hose1.jpg)

-On the wand side, I used a modified Neutrik NAC3FX-W connector.
+On the wand side, this uses a modified Neutrik NAC3FX-W connector.
 This is a 3 pin connector, but you can take it apart and use the 4 pin internals of the NL4FC which is a 4 pin connector.
 The NAC3FX-W is discontinued, so if you can not find one, you can just use the NL4FC instead and not have to modify anything.

 I use black electrical tape to secure the 3/4 splitless wire loom to the Neutrik connector on the Wand side and the Amphenol connector on the Proton Pack side.